astrochart/astrochart.github.io/wiki/observing.md

 Now, you're ready to observe outside!
 The following documents will walk you through setting up your horn outside and taking data.

+[The CHART Procedure document](memos/CHART_procedure.pdf) describes the setup and data taking steps.

+[The CHART observing sheet](memos/IntheFieldObservingForm.pdf) provides a handy template for keeping an observing log.

+[Here](memos/PrintableProtocol.pdf) is a printable version of the procedure document if you'd like to have one handy.

 ![setup](assets/setup.jpg){:height="75%" width="75%"}